Dakotahernandez/CSI-3335-baseball-app/csi3335_baseball_app/README.md

 - `/team/<team_id>/<year>` – Displays batting statistics for the selected team and season.
 - `/team/<team_id>/<year>/download` – Exports the enriched batting table as a CSV file.
 - `/team/<team_id>/<year>/compare` – Lets you select two players from the roster and view a side-by-side stat breakdown.
+- `/teams/compare` – Compare two teams from the same season side by side.
 - `/game` – Arcade-style multiple choice trivia game with random player/team questions drawn from the database (three lives).
 - `/auth/register` – Create an account (stored in `baseball.users`).
 - `/auth/login` – Sign in.